chrismaltby/gb-studio-site/content/docs/music.md

 Notice how each lowercase letter takes the form of it's 3 step behind louder cousin?
 That's how the trick works.
 By having shorter notes that, on each step, has another quieter note that's way behind, you get a cool echoing effect.

-I can't explain it very well via text, so I recommend you check out this video by **explod2a03** covering how this trick works with a better example and actual audio: https://www.youtube.com/watch?v=6GI9gngTn_Y
+Check out this video by **explod2a03** covering how this trick works with audio: https://www.youtube.com/watch?v=6GI9gngTn_Y

 The best way to do this in a tracker is to use a channel you're not using temporarily, copy your note sequence to it, delay it by 3 (or however many you need) rows, then right clicking on the selection and clicking "Amplify...", and setting the amplitude to something lower than 50%.